 Trio Ecossaise

-Trio Ecossaise have performed together for over fifteen years.
+Trio Ecossaise have performed together for over twenty years.
 In addition to concert performances across Scotland, they have delivered interactive workshops in primary and secondary schools; given masterclasses in schools and at Glasgow University; and worked in different combinations in healthcare settings, equally at home improvising with dementia patients or playing lullabies to babies in intensive care.

 Feedback from Crail Festival performance, July 2017 -